orsonteodoro/muslx32/README.md

 weston | Segfaults
-pulseaudio | It cannot connect to pavucontrol or pulseaudio apps evdev | Semi broken and quirky; dev permissions need to be manually set or devices reloaded. init script fixes are in these instructions grub2-install | It doesn't work natively in x32 use lilo.  you can still install grub from amd64 profile or partiton. xterm | It works in root but not as user mono | It is for C#.
+pulseaudio | It cannot connect to pavucontrol or pulseaudio apps evdev | Semi broken and quirky; dev permissions need to be manually set or devices reloaded. init script fixes are in these instructions xterm | It works in root but not as user mono | It is for C#.
 The patches from PLD Linux are incomplete.
 Details of the patch can be found on https://www.mail-archive.com/pld-cvs-commit@lists.pld-linux.org/msg361561.html for what needs to be done.
 From my previous attempt, the fix is not trivial which PLD would suggest. nodejs | V8 JavaScript engine, which it is based off of, doesn't support x32.